saritasa-nest/saritasa-forge-admin/README.md

 ## Set value for empty fields in records.

-Users can customize the string value for empty records.
+Users can customize the value for empty fields in records.
 By default, it will be displayed as "-".

 ### Using Fluent API